 Tutor Doctor is on the SBA Franchise Directory, qualifying franchisees for expedited SBA eligibility.
 At $72K–$110K with no commercial real estate component, this is a straightforward SBA 7(a) deal.
 The home-based territory model creates a distinctive underwriting profile.
 Here is what lenders evaluate:

 ClearValue Lending works with education and service franchise operators from first-territory launch to multi-territory expansion.
-Apply at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply at Find my match.
+Your file routes to the funding partners best matched to your file.
 Use our business loan calculator to model payments.

 Sources